 One of the most beautiful places to visit in Berlin is by far the Museum island.
 The architecture and the grand buildings will catch you by surprise and will definitely impress you.
 If you wish, you can also visit the museums.
 They are usually not free of charge or during special exhibitions and events, but they are all free every Thursday from 18:00 to 22:00.

 Touring Reichstag is completely free, but you have to wait in line to book the time and day you want to visit.
+Online you can only book a tour for the German Parliament.
+In order to visit the glass dome, you have to go outside Reichstag and book tickets in the designated booth.
 You might wait for 1,5 hours in line, but you will be rewarded with the view.

 Even though you have to pay to enter the Palace, the gardens around are free.
 You have access to every part of the outside area and is truly worth it.

-It took me about 4 hours to only see half of Tiergarten.
+It can take you up to 4 hours to explore Tiergarten.
 Yes, it is huge.
 Yes, it is beautiful!
 Yes, it is nature at its best!!
-While exploring the area, you will come across palaces, lakes, gardens and sights.
+While exploring the area, you will come across palaces, lakes, gardens, and sights.
 In the middle of it all is the Column of Victory.

-This memorial for the Jewish victims of the Holocaust, and is made in a specific way so that it gives the feeling of a heavy, uncomfortable and confusing environment.
+This memorial for the Jewish victims of the Holocaust is made in a specific way so that it gives the feeling of a heavy, uncomfortable and confusing environment.
 Totally free to visit, but be respectful.
 No music or loud noises are permitted.
+Also, do not take selfies or other inappropriate pictures.

 If you love art galleries, the Hackescher Markt is the place to be.
 The area itself is one of the most beautiful and alive in Berlin.
 If you visit on Thursdays, you will find a few galleries that also serve free wine and snacks.
 So, visit and combine culture with food.

-In the summer time, on every weekend you can go to a tiny park called Preußenpark or Thai Park and find some amazing food stands.
+In the summertime, every weekend you can go to a tiny park called Preußenpark or Thai Park and find some amazing food stands.
 You can explore Thailand’s food culture, by trying Khao Tom Mud, Khao Neow Ma Muang, Sammaki Talad Thai and a lot of papayas and mangos.

-You can not come in Berlin without visiting the Berlin Wall and getting lost in intense emotions.
+You can not come to Berlin without visiting the Berlin Wall and getting lost in intense emotions.
 Just walk along the wall and get emotional with the paintings drawn for the joy of the wall finally falling.
-The wall represents freedom, peace and hope for a better future.
+The wall represents freedom, peace, and hope for a better future.

 If you feel like walking more after the Berlin Wall, 27 minutes away by foot, is the Molecule Man.
 A sculpture standing tall in the middle of the Spree River.
 The American artist Jonathan Borofsky, created this sculpture as a representation of ”the molecules of all human beings coming together to create our existence”.